geosoft-as/glm/README.md

 ## Features

 An application can be divided into _features_ of which a client have license to all or a subset.
-These are listed in the license file, and can be checked like:
+These are listed in the license file, and can be checked in the program like:

 ```Java
 license.hasFeature("<featureName>");